rrrlasse/eXdupe/README.md

 `exdupe -D d:\ d.full d1.diff`<br>
 `exdupe -D d:\ d.full d2.diff`<br>

-It uses a sliding window where identical data blocks as small as 4 KB are being searched at byte grannularity positions across terabytes.
-Full bakcup of a Windows and a Linux virtual machine of 57,776 MB in total on an Intel i7-12700F with two 6 GB/s SSD disks:
+It finds identical data blocks of 4 KB at byte grannularity positions across terabytes.
+Example of a backup of a Windows and a Linux virtual machine of 57,776 MB in total:
 |                 |            size |  time |  options
 |-----------------|----------------:|------:|-----:|
 | exdupe 1.1.0          | 28,005 MB  |   24 s  | -g1 -t10|